1909 college football season: Yale vs. Harvard

 In other games played on November 20, unbeaten (6–0–0) Minnesota lost, at home, to once-beaten (5–1–0) Michigan, 15–6.
 Kansas stayed unbeaten with a 20–7 win over visiting Iowa.
 In its annual game against Lehigh, Lafayette won 21–0, while at New Orleans, Alabama and Tulane played to a 5–5 tie.

 Other teams closed out their seasons with games on Thanksgiving Day (November 25).
 At Kansas City, the MVIAA championship came down to unbeaten (9–0–0) Kansas against unbeaten and once-tied (6–0–1) Missouri.
 The Missouri Tigers won, 12–6.

 Arkansas beat Washington University in St. Louis 32–0 to finish unbeaten and untied (7–0–0).
+Arkansas was considered the unofficial "Champions of the South" for 1909.
 Colorado beat Colorado School of Mines 16–0 in a season with four college games, for a 6–0–0 finish.

 Lafayette beat Dickinson, Texas A&M won at Texas, and Penn State won at Pittsburgh; the score was 5–0 in all three games, and all three winners finished unbeaten.
 At Norfolk, unbeaten North Carolina A & M (the future N.C.
 State) lost to once-beaten Virginia Tech, 18–5, and at Birmingham, unbeaten Alabama lost to LSU, 12–6.